tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_access_json_values.md

 ## More exercises

-If you'd like to follow some more exercises that involve calling REST APIs, accessing specific values, and printing them to the page, see the following topics in the [Glossary and additional resources](resources.html) section:
+If you'd like to follow some more exercises that involve calling REST APIs, accessing specific values, and printing them to the page, see the following topics in the [Glossary and resources](resources.html) section:

 * [Get event information using the EventBrite API](docapis_eventbrite_example.html)
 * [Flickr example: Retrieve a Flickr gallery](docapis_flickr_example.html)